polkadot-js/docs/docs/polkadot/storage.md

 ### erasRewardPoints(`u32`): `PalletStakingEraRewardPoints`
 - **interface**: `api.query.staking.erasRewardPoints`
-- **summary**:    Rewards for the last `HISTORY_DEPTH` eras.
+- **summary**:    Rewards for the last [`Config::HistoryDepth`] eras.
 If reward hasn't been set or has been removed then 0 reward is returned.

-### erasStakers(`u32, AccountId32`): `PalletStakingExposure`
+### erasStakers(`u32, AccountId32`): `SpStakingExposure`
 - **interface**: `api.query.staking.erasStakers`
 - **summary**:    Exposure of validator at era.

    This is keyed first by the era index to allow bulk deletion and then the stash account.

-   Is it removed after `HISTORY_DEPTH` eras.
+   Is it removed after [`Config::HistoryDepth`] eras.
 If stakers hasn't been set or has been removed then empty exposure is returned.

+   Note: Deprecated since v14.
+Use `EraInfo` instead to work with exposures.

-### erasStakersClipped(`u32, AccountId32`): `PalletStakingExposure`
+### erasStakersClipped(`u32, AccountId32`): `SpStakingExposure`
 - **interface**: `api.query.staking.erasStakersClipped`
 - **summary**:    Clipped Exposure of validator at era.

+   Note: This is deprecated, should be used as read-only and will be removed in the future.
+New `Exposure`s are stored in a paged manner in `ErasStakersPaged` instead.

-   This is similar to [`ErasStakers`] but number of nominators exposed is reduced to the  `T::MaxNominatorRewardedPerValidator` biggest stakers.
+   This is similar to [`ErasStakers`] but number of nominators exposed is reduced to the  `T::MaxExposurePageSize` biggest stakers.
 (Note: the field `total` and `own` of the exposure remains unchanged).
 This is used to limit the i/o cost for the nominator payout.

    This is keyed fist by the era index to allow bulk deletion and then the stash account.

-   Is it removed after `HISTORY_DEPTH` eras.
+   It is removed after [`Config::HistoryDepth`] eras.
 If stakers hasn't been set or has been removed then empty exposure is returned.

+   Note: Deprecated since v14.
+Use `EraInfo` instead to work with exposures.

+### erasStakersOverview(`u32, AccountId32`): `Option<SpStakingPagedExposureMetadata>`
+- **interface**: `api.query.staking.erasStakersOverview`
+- **summary**:    Summary of validator exposure at a given era.

+   This contains the total stake in support of the validator and their own stake.
+In addition,  it can also be used to get the number of nominators backing this validator and the number of  exposure pages they are divided into.
+The page count is useful to determine the number of  pages of rewards that needs to be claimed.

+   This is keyed first by the era index to allow bulk deletion and then the stash account.
+Should only be accessed through `EraInfo`.

+   Is it removed after [`Config::HistoryDepth`] eras.
+If stakers hasn't been set or has been removed then empty overview is returned.

+### erasStakersPaged(`u32, AccountId32, u32`): `Option<SpStakingExposurePage>`
+- **interface**: `api.query.staking.erasStakersPaged`
+- **summary**:    Paginated exposure of a validator at given era.

+   This is keyed first by the era index to allow bulk deletion, then stash account and finally  the page.
+Should only be accessed through `EraInfo`.

+   This is cleared after [`Config::HistoryDepth`] eras.

 ### erasStartSessionIndex(`u32`): `Option<u32>`
 - **interface**: `api.query.staking.erasStartSessionIndex`
-- **summary**:    The session index at which the era start for the last `HISTORY_DEPTH` eras.
+- **summary**:    The session index at which the era start for the last [`Config::HistoryDepth`] eras.

    Note: This tracks the starting session (i.e. session index when era start being active)  for the eras in `[CurrentEra - HISTORY_DEPTH, CurrentEra]`.

 ### erasTotalStake(`u32`): `u128`
 - **interface**: `api.query.staking.erasTotalStake`
-- **summary**:    The total amount staked for the last `HISTORY_DEPTH` eras.
+- **summary**:    The total amount staked for the last [`Config::HistoryDepth`] eras.
 If total hasn't been set or has been removed then 0 stake is returned.

 ### erasValidatorPrefs(`u32, AccountId32`): `PalletStakingValidatorPrefs`
 - **interface**: `api.query.staking.erasValidatorPrefs`